Hub-OS/documentation-website/docs/01-client/02-lua-api/04-attack-api/05-card-properties.md

 Boolean or nil, used by [Actions](/client/lua-api/attack-api/action) to skip displaying the name of the attack and prevent time freeze countering.

+Additionally the time freeze caused by this Action will not dim the screen.

+### `card_properties.prevent_time_freeze_counter`

+Boolean or nil, used to decide if a time freezing [Action](/client/lua-api/attack-api/action) can be countered.

+### `card_properties.conceal`

+Boolean or nil, hides damage and displays question marks when the card's name is displayed to opponents.

 ### `card_properties.tags`

 A list of strings, used by other mods for conditional behavior.